-This two-year qualification will provide you with a broad introduction to the field of health and social care through projects, assignments and exams based on realistic workplace situations and supervised work experience.
+This one-year qualification will provide you with a broad introduction to the field of health and social care through projects, assignments and exams based on realistic workplace situations and supervised work experience.

 • Description